virtualalicia/Intersectionality-FSE/README.md

-this is the website code for the Intersectionality as a Foundation of Software engineering Workshop.
+this is the website code for the Intersectionality and Software Engineering workshop at Foundations of Software Engineering.
 First edition, 2024.